Medibank/ventures-code-review-exercise-ios/README.md

 # Technical Interview - Code Review Exercise

-Part of our engineering hiring process is a live code review exercise.
+Part of our engineering hiring process is a technical interview containing a live code review exercise.

-You will look at the code in this repository and review it, as though it had been submitted as a PR.
+During the technical interview, you will be asked to review the code in this repository, as though it had been submitted as a PR.

 ## Instructions